-I observed the process and saw how much pain was involved with pharmaceutical companies having to contact literally hundreds of small research sites to recruit the patients and collect the data so statisticians could determine whether a drug was efficacious versus the placebo.
-All of the data was collected by hand, pen, and paper, then transcribed into an electronic system through a standardized, web-based data collection platform.
+I observed the process and saw how much pain was involved with pharmaceutical companies having to contact literally hundreds of small research sites to recruit the patients and collect the data so statisticians could determine whether a drug was efficacious versus a placebo.
+All of the data were collected by hand, pen, and paper, then transcribed into an electronic system through a standardized, web-based data collection platform.

-This is called "source data" in the industry.
+This is called “source data” in the industry.
 Local investigators and doctors have an obligation to keep data for 10-15 years.
-In Europe they have to keep it for 25 years.
-Pharma companies can't act on data entered into portals unless they can confirm the data.
+In Europe, they have to keep it for 25 years.
+Pharma companies can’t act on data entered into portals unless they can confirm the data.

 They can’t take on faith that data has been entered correctly; they must show to the authorities that the data entered into the portal is actual data.
 The only way they can do this is to send human beings.
 They literally have to get on a flight and fly all over the country and open up big binders of data and compare it with the data in the system.